melurke/Minesweeper/README.md

 smiley.png -> Image that comes up when you loose to detect if the game is over

 cool_bot.py -> Bot for the beginner mode of the website trying to win with the first click

+PIL_vs_PyAutoGUI.py -> Test to see if PIL can scan the field faster than PyAutoGUI (it can)